MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 1. The cpu wants one single word.
 It issues a request to Main Memory for that word
 2. The cache is checked first
 - if the cache has that word, then it's requesteed to the cpu
-- if the cache does not have that word, then that word PLUS ITS NEIGHBORS are detched from Main Memory and the request word is forwarded to the CPU
+- if the cache does not have that word, then that word PLUS ITS NEIGHBORS are detched??? from Main Memory and the request word is forwarded to the CPU

 Programs tend to run in order.
 If the CPU is requesting word 6000 right now, words near 6000 are likely to be requested next/soon